 To date, we have built our preliminary estimates of funding based on guidance from Ministry staff.
 This has included, for example, that funding for secondary staffing would be based on the 23:1 ratio.
-Additionally, the Deputy Minister has often advised that the District could expect a status quo GSNs, which included funding for the anticipated costs of the various labour agreements.
+Additionally, the Deputy Minister has often advised that the District could expect status quo with respect to GSNs, which include funding for the anticipated costs of the various labour agreements.